Vegetarian feline diets

 3 The health of vegan cats

-In 2006 veterinarians Dr Lorelei Wakefield and colleagues published a study in the Journal of the American Veterinary Medical Association comparing the health status of 34 cats maintained on vegetarian diets, and 52 maintained on conventional diets, for at least one year.
+And in 2006 veterinarians Dr Lorelei Wakefield and colleagues published a study in the Journal of the American Veterinary Medical Association comparing the health status of 34 cats maintained on vegetarian diets, and 52 maintained on conventional diets, for at least one year.
 No significant differences existed in age, sex, body condition, housing, or perceived health status between the two groups.
 Most of the caregivers in both groups described their cats as healthy or generally healthy.
-To my knowledge, this is the only study published to date of the health status of cats maintained on nutritionally sound vegetarian diets.

 Additionally, numerous guardians of vegetarian cats have reported their experiences in Peden’s (1999) Vegetarian Cats & Dogs.
 Such case reports suggest that nutritionally sound vegetarian feline diets may be associated with health benefits such as decreased ectoparasites (fleas, ticks, lice and mites), improved coat condition, allergy control, weight control, decreased arthritis, diabetes regression, and improved overall vitality.